Iridescent-CM/technovation-app/README.md

 [![We are using BrowserStack for cross-browser compatibility](https://s3.amazonaws.com/technovation-uploads-production/header-logo.png "BrowserStack")](https://www.browserstack.com/)

-We use BrowserStack to [test for cross-browser compatibility](https://www.browserstack.com/) for our worldwide community of volunteers!
+We use BrowserStack to [test for cross-browser compatibility](https://www.browserstack.com/) to help use support a worldwide community of volunteers!

 ## Installation and Setup